 206-208 State Street,

 Research I did ‘indicated this theatre was operational until around 1920.
 It is listed in the 1906 Cahn-Hill Theatrical Guide (managers Weber & Rush), which makes it the second oldest theatre building in Binghamton to escape demolition.
-A diary of a local resident refers to it as “the New Armory Theatre” in 1906, which suggests a 1905 or 1906 opening date.
+A diary of a local resident refers to it as “the New Armory Theatre” in 1906, which matches its August 27, 1906 opening date.

 A court action refers to a lease having been acquired to the theatre in March 1906, so it was already in existence by that time.